The Kormendy Relation in the First Billion Years: Evidence from $JWST$: Results

 \section{Results}

 In Figure~\ref{fig:KR-combined} (a) and (b), we present the marginalized posterior distributions of the KR parameters obtained from the Bayesian fit using \texttt{bilby} (top panels) and the best-fit KRs (bottom panels) derived from the posterior median values of the model parameters for Sample 1 ($n>1.5$) and Sample 2 ($n>3$), respectively.
 We obtain best-fit $\beta=$ 4.25$^{+0.40}_{-0.39}$, $\alpha=$ 15.89$^{+0.17}_{-0.17}$ and intrinsic scatter in the relation, $\sigma_{int}=$ 0.80$^{+0.10}_{-0.08}$ for Sample 1.
 For Sample 2, we find a slope value $\beta=$ 4.46$^{+0.54}_{-0.53}$, zero-point $\alpha=$ 15.94$^{+0.28}_{-0.26}$ and scatter $\sigma_{int}=$ 0.98$^{+0.17}_{-0.14}$.
 The compact density contours in the posterior distributions indicate that the parameters are well constrained by the data with a mild correlation between $\alpha$ and $\beta$.
 Additionally, the derived parameters for the two samples are consistent within their errorbars and intrinsic scatter.
-This consistency of the KR parameters derived from the two samples indicates that our results are not sensitive to the exact choice of the morphological threshold for ETGs.
-Note that we exclude bulge components at $z\ge6$ from the KR modelling because they have Sersic indices $n<1.5$ (BS25).
+One might expect a stricter morphological selection to produce a more homogeneous galaxy population and therefore a smaller intrinsic scatter in the KR.
+However, the intrinsic scatter inferred for the $n>3$ sample remains consistent, within the uncertainties, with that of the broader $n>1.5$ sample.
+The marginally larger scatter obtained for the $n>3$ sample is likely driven by the smaller sample size and potential incompleteness inherent in our spectroscopically selected sample of high-$z$ spheroidal population.
+Such consistency of the KR parameters derived from the two samples indicates that our results are not sensitive to the exact choice of the morphological threshold for ETGs.
+We also note that the methodology employed for deriving the structural parameters in the DJA catalog differs from that used in this work.
+In contrast to our rest-frame \textit{B}-band measurements, the DJA parameters are derived from multiband modelling and represent weighted averages over the wavelength range 0.8--5 $\mu$m.
+To assess the impact of these methodological differences, we repeated the KR analysis after excluding the DJA galaxies from our sample.
+We obtained $\beta=3.81^{+0.50}_{-0.49}$, $\alpha=15.90^{+0.16}_{-0.15}$, and $\sigma_{\rm int}=0.56^{+0.09}_{-0.07}$ (for $n>1.5$ galaxies), which are broadly consistent within the uncertainties with the values derived from the full sample.
+While the slope and zero-point remain unchanged within their uncertainties, we note that the intrinsic scatter decreases when the DJA galaxies are excluded.
+This indicates a possibility that the DJA galaxies may be contributing to a diversity in the high-$z$ spheroidal population in the KR plane.
+However, the current sample is insufficient to assess whether this decrease in scatter reflects a genuine variation in the population or simply arises from sample variance.
+The KR measurements for both the $n>1.5$ and $n>3$ samples, excluding the DJA galaxies, are presented in Appendix B. Note that we exclude bulge components at $z\ge6$ from the KR modelling because they have Sersic indices $n<1.5$ (BS25).